Neil Ellis Agility is able to offer a variety of services that include all disciplines within Dog Agility. These services are outlined below:

 Neil Ellis Agility serves as my brand new hub for all judging inquiries, making it easy to make requests and allowing me to to plan for the future.
 As a recognised Kennel Club Championship level judge and International Agility judge, I am available to judge all levels of agility across the UK and worldwide.

-With 14 judging appointments for the 2018 season, this year looks to be my BIGGEST and BEST yet.
 If you are interested in me judging for you at your show or event in 2018, 2019 or beyond, please visit the ‘Contact Neil’ page and send me an email, and I will endeavor to give you an answer as soon as possible.

 Course Analysis & Feedback